andydow311/GenerateCoalitions/README.md

 # GenerateSetofAgents

 I am learning Golang and rereating a number of game theory problems to help me.

+This project generates coalitions of agents with values to reflect the synergy of cooperation.

+The coalition value function is a data dei=riven function which reads data containing the pairwaise synergy and externality from co-operating and not cooperating together.

-This simple project simply uses the bufio and OS libraries to read an imput txt file and translate the text into Agent structs.
+The bufio and OS libraries are used to read the input files.

 To run:

-  **go run main.go agents.go agents.txt**
+  **go run main.go agents.go coalitions.go agents.txt functionData.txt**

 To run tests:

-**go mod init agents_test.go
+**go mod init unit_test.go
 go mod tidy
 go test**